Mohsnmonji/mohsnmonji.github.io/about-me.md

 <div class="about-card">
   <h2>ABOUT ME</h2>
   <p>
-    I am a sociologist of health and knowledge working at the intersections of critical Indigenous studies, Black feminist thought, and critical public health to examine how historical and ongoing systems of power and inequality—including colonialism and racial capitalism—shape health systems, policies, and outcomes in settler colonial contexts.
+    I am a sociologist of health and knowledge working at the intersections of critical Indigenous studies, BIPOC feminist thought, and critical public health to examine how historical and ongoing systems of power and inequality—including colonialism and racial capitalism—shape health systems, policies, and outcomes in settler colonial contexts.
     I am currently a PhD candidate in Sociology at
     <a href="https://www.concordia.ca/" target="_blank">Concordia University</a> and a CRDCN Emerging Scholar with the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.